The Calculus exam assesses an intuitive understanding of calculus and features 60% limits and differential calculus and 40% integral calculus.

 To use the calculator during the exam, students need to select the Calculator icon.
 Information about how to use the calculator is available in the Help icon under the Calculator tab.
 Students are expected to know how and when to make appropriate use of the calculator.

-Visit ETS to learn more and to practice using the graphing calculator..
+Visit ETS to learn more and to practice using the scientific calculator..
 In order to answer some of the questions in Section 2 of the exam, students may be required to use the online graphing calculator in the following ways:

 - Perform calculations (e.g., exponents, roots, trigonometric values, and logarithms)